Grand Tour (cycling): Stage wins by rider

 ^{a} Not counting the two-man team time trial Prologue win in 1973 Giro.

 ^{b} Not counting the TTT/ITT combined format Preface win in 1988 Tour.

 Stage wins by country

-Before 1958, all Grand Tour stage winners had come from just 10 western European countries: France, Luxembourg, Italy, Belgium, Spain, Austria, Germany, Netherlands, Switzerland and Portugal.
+Before 1958, all Grand Tour stage winners had come from just 10 European countries: France, Luxembourg, Italy, Belgium, Spain, Austria, Germany, Netherlands, Switzerland and Portugal.
 By 1973 the list of countries had expanded by just four more countries, all European (Great Britain, Ireland, Denmark and Sweden), to a total of 14.
-As of 2025, riders representing 42 countries, and all continents except Asia, have won stages in Grand Tours.
+As of 2025, riders representing 42 countries from all populated continents have won stages in Grand Tours.